GSKang94/my_Documentation/assets/notes/CSS.md

 ## Scaling images and Videos

-To make them more responsive.The common code snippet widely used is:
+To make them more responsive.

-    ```css
+  The common code snippet widely used is:

     .container {
       width: 50%;
       height: 200px;